IsaDash/HackIllinois2020/README.md

 ## How to play the game:
 - Your own avatar is orange, while the other player's avatars are blue.
 - To move your avatar, click on your avatar and use the keys "asdw" to move left, down, right, up respectively
-- Click on the other players' avatar to get to know more about them
+- Click on the other players' avatar to learn more about them
 - Click on a building to go "inside" the building
     - Clicking into an academic building lets the user see the main classes held within that academic building.
 Users can join the google meets meeting with other players as well.
     - Clicking into an library lets the user learn more about the library.
 User can join the google meets meeting to virtually "study" with other players.